Estimated reading time: 8 minutes

 What procedures are in place should an emergency occur?

-How would the dog walker react if your Dog becomes injured or sick whilst in their care?
-Are they clear with their answers about how they would manage any emergency incident, and would it be dealt with in an effective, required way?
+How would the dog walker react if your Dog becomes injured or sick while in their care?
+Are they clear with their answers about how they would manage any emergency incident?
+Would it be dealt with effectively and in the required way?
 Is the person fully trained in first aid to cover any eventualities?

 Where will they take your Dog?

-It’s a good idea to query where your walker will exercise your Dog.
+Ask where your walker will exercise your dog is a good idea.
 Is it an appropriate location and a stimulating and safe environment?
 Is it secure where they may be allowed off the lead?
-If necessary, are they happy to walk your Dog on either a lead or a long line if required?
-Ask if there have ever been circumstances where they have lost a client’s Dog when out walking off the lead.
+Are they happy to walk your Dog on a lead or a long line if necessary?
+Ask if there have ever been circumstances where they lost a client’s dog while out walking off the lead.
 It’s also a good idea to establish some ground rules if your Dog is brought home after rolling in something unmentionable or is soaking wet and muddy, as you will expect your dog walker to dry your Dog’s paws and coat to at least make sure he is comfortable before he is left in your home.

-There are a lot of great professional dog walkers out there; do your research and ask questions, but above all – trust your gut and your Dog.
+There are many great professional dog walkers out there.
+Do your research and ask questions, but above all, trust your gut and your Dog.
 After all, if your Dog does not like them, then they are not the person for you.

 Conclusion